leojellimann/Moodsica_ReactNative/README.md

 ![home](https://user-images.githubusercontent.com/93252510/232731955-05b1a111-67d3-46f2-8a6a-8db7295d51aa.PNG)

-Here, you can find musics preview from users of the app.
+Here, you can find music previews from users of the app.
 You can also see at the bottom the preview currently playing by the user.

 A user can also create a new post :